surajsamaga/SoC-20-Un-structured/README.md

 This is a project I have undertaken as a part of Seasons of Code 2020, organised by the Web and Coding Club, IIT Bombay.

-Find original the project repository [here](https://github.com/TheSmilingSky/SOC-20-Un-structured/tree/master).
+Find the original problem statement [here](https://github.com/TheSmilingSky/SOC-20-Un-structured/tree/master).

 ![](/cover.png)
 ## Project Description